-While regular/planned inspections are charged on an hourly rate of \$470 per inspector hour, costs of unplanned inspections are included in broader compliance costs.
+Regular/planned inspections are charged on an hourly rate of \$470 per inspector hour with costs of unplanned inspections are included in broader compliance costs.
 The hourly rate includes staff time for on-site inspection, pre and post inspection work and average travel costs.
 The ODC does not charge travel costs separately for efficiency reasons.
-The hourly rate will be reviewed as part of the annual review of fees and levies.
+The hourly rate is revised as part of the annual review of fees and levies.